 Often, up to 80 percent of the time, chronic cough is a result of chronic postnasal drainage, hidden asthma, or gastrointestinal reflux (GERD).
-Less common causes include infections; tumors or other growths in the airway; psychological (habit) cough; and side-effects of certain medications.
+Less common causes include infections, tumors or other growths in the airway, psychological (habitual) cough, and side-effects of certain medications.

 2500 North State Street

 General Information: 601-984-1000

 Patient Appointments: 888-815-2005